codership/documentation/galeracluster/source/kb/index.rst

 .. rst-class:: list-stats

-   Article Counts: 10 Troubleshooting, 13 Best Practices; Recent Changes: 6 Updated, 2 New Articles
+   Article Counts: 10 Troubleshooting, 13 Best Practices; Recent Changes: 6 Revised, 2 New Articles

 :doc:`The Codership Documentation <../documentation/index>` explains in detail how to deploy and administer a Galera Cluster.
 This section, the Codership Knowledge Base (KB) contains information on resolving problems and improving use of Galera Cluster.
 Here you'll find troubleshooting articles and best practices articles.